-Crispy breading and creamy gravy — those are just a few things you can look forward to on October 26 when you celebrate National Chicken Fried Steak Day.
+Crispy breading and creamy gravy — just a few things you can look forward to on October 26, National Chicken Fried Steak Day.
 It’s a Southern cuisine classic.
-Texas first decided to carve out a Chicken Fried Steak Day in 2011.
-So break out your deep fryer, get your gravy ladle ready, and get excited to have a full belly of Southern goodness.
+So, break out your deep fryer, get your gravy ladle ready and get excited to have a full belly of Southern fried goodness!

 The “Lamesa Original Chicken Fried Festival,” an inaugural celebration in Lamesa, Texas, marked 100 years since the recipe was invented there.

 Why is it called chicken fried steak when it’s not made of chicken?